 - … and many other types of data

-All of this calls for the use of several standards (and one of the main messages in the talk was that there’re a not a lack of standards in health technology –– on the contrary, there are a wealth of standards for all sort of (competing) things).
+All of this calls for the use of several standards (and one of the main messages in the talk was that there’s not a lack of standards in health technology –– on the contrary, there are a wealth of standards for all sorts of (competing) things).
 For example, the “Standards Catalogue” from the Danish integration organization MedCom lists in total of 154 standards used in the Danish Healthcare System….!

 In the talk, however, I focused on three standards, which I find most useful:

-In the end of the lecture, I asked the students to solve a few simple standard-related exercises, like;
+At the end of the lecture, I asked the students to solve a few simple standard-related exercises, like

 #1 – Write yourself as a FHIR Patient object in JSON.

-#2 – Take a look in the Apple Health app on your phone.
+#2 – Take a look at the Apple Health app on your phone.
 How would you represent the “walking” activity you did yesterday as an IEEE P1752 physical-activity JSON object?